 Final payment would normally be included with their final pay, and is normally specified by awards as within 7 days unless otherwise specified in their contract or award agreement.

-So, it’s always worth knowing the difference between redundancy and termination
+Understanding the difference between redundancy and termination is essential for compliance.

 What If My Employee Raises A Dispute?